 Start your paper or check your Reference List with APA Style Central.
 Create an account to write, save and collaborate on papers.
 You can check Reference formatting and access many resources to get APA right.
 Our trial runs until 11/25/2016.

-Come join the Le Moyne College Book Club on Wednesday, August 17 as we discuss Euphoria by Lily King.
+Come join the Le Moyne College Book Club on Wednesday, November 9 as we discuss The Wright Brothers by David McCullough.
 We will be meeting in the Bernat Special Activities Room in the Noreen Reale Falcone Library from 7-8:30 pm.
 Refreshments will be served!